myahyavar/SocialMedia/README.md

 Has React-Redux on login validation

-Pictures are kept in server sive
+Pictures are kept in server side

 Login validation currently works more like registeration of user, Registeration DB and API needs to be modifiet a bit for a trve login validation :p